felixheck/bissle/README.md

 #### `reply.bissle(response, [options])`

-An additional reply interface for paginated responses.
+An additional toolkit interface for paginated responses.
 - `response {Object}` - The result to be decorated and replied.
 - `options {Object}` - The custom default values.
   - `key {string}` - The access key of `response` to get the result to be paginated.<br>Default: `'result'`.